auraoupa/grand-challenge-adastra-ORCA36/BATHYMETRY/README.md

 Note that for further processing missing value of the ice_draft are set to -9999.99 for GREENLAND and to 0 for ANTARCTICA (reasons for this choice are commented later).

 #### 2.1.3 Mask files
 In the process of preparing the ice draft is is convenient to have a mask file for ice-covered areas and for ice-shelf only.
-This is done with the program `bedmachine_mask.exe` from the   [BATHYTOOLS](https://github.com/molines/BATHY_TOOLS/).
+BedMachine files have a mask variable with values 0 1 2 or 4 depending on the type of surface (0: ocean ice_1:free_land 2:grounded_ice 3:floating_ice 4:lake_vostok) For Greenland, mask value 4 indicates area not belonging to Greenlans (*eg* Elsemeere Island, CA).
+The dedicated program `bedmachine_mask.exe` from the   [BATHYTOOLS](https://github.com/molines/BATHY_TOOLS/) was written for for buildind ocean mask (corresponding to values 0 and 3 of the Bed machine mask and iceshelf mask (corresponding to value 3 of the Bed machine mask.).
 ### 2.2.
 Suspected flaws in GEBCO_2022
   Two major flaws are observed on GEBCO_2022 dataset, when comparing with accurate coastline
   *  Some areas considered as ocean in the dataset are  in fact on land.